 It is intended that the evaluations of the Board, Board Committees and Directors are conducted annually by the NC.
 Each Director is expected to evaluate the performance of the Board and its Board Committees, the contribution by the Chairman and hold them to account.
-It is also intended that the assessment of the contributions of individual Directors to the effectiveness of the Board is performed annually.
+It is also intended that the assessment of the contributions of individual Directors and their effectiveness is performed annually.
 A member of the NC would recuse himself or herself when the NC deliberates upon his or her performance.
-It is intended that the evaluation and assessment be conducted through questionnaires electronically.
-The results and findings of the evaluation and assessment will be consolidated for the NC's deliberation and recommendation to the Board.
+It is intended that the evaluation and assessment be conducted through electronic questionnaires.
+The results and findings of the evaluation and assessment are consolidated for the NC's deliberation and recommendation to the Board.